There are two main incentives for solar arrays in the state of Wisconsin:

 |Year||Pay Outright||No system installed: cost of electricity each year|

-After about 7-8 years this system would be producing free energy.
+After about 8-9 years this system would reach payback and be producing free energy.
 The system will continue to function for many more years and every year the savings from not paying higher electric bills will continue.
 There may be occasional maintenance costs as the system ages.
+(These calculations do not take into account flat fees that most utilities have.)

 What if they don't pay outright?

 Lynn and Greg can talk with their bank about a loan.
 The initial incentives received for installing the system can be put forward as the down payment of the loan.
 Each month they would have loan payments, but they wouldn't have as high of an electric bill.
-Once the loan is repaid, they now have free energy.
+Once the loan is repaid, they now have much lower energy costs.